dhruvmillu/Cognizance2020/task-4/README.md

     * It uses __JAVA__ as a front end and __MySql__ as backend.
     * It communicates using _JAVA networking server and socket_.
         * usually server and socket are made on different classes.
-            * for server: -
+            * for server: -like this
-            like this
                  ```JAVA
                 import java.io.DataInputStream;
                 import java.io.DataOutputStream;